santisbon/evstations/README.md

 </details>

 <p></p>

-Reviewing the architecture diagrams and source code is a great way to learn the basics of:
-* Loosely-coupled microservices.
-* Message brokers with long-running producers and consumers.
-* Caching.
-* Container orchestration.
-* Secrets management.
-* Handling server-sent events from a streaming API.
-* Consuming REST APIs.

 You'll need a Kubernetes distribution with `dns`, `helm`, and `metrics-server` addons enabled.
 For a Raspberry Pi deployment you can use MicroK8s.